Hell's Paradise: Jigokuraku: Critical reception

-Publishers Weekly wrote that the mysterious first volume and Kaku's detailed illustrations, which they found to be reminiscent of Junji Ito's horror manga and give the series an unsettling, gruesome charm, start the series off with promise.
-Reviewing the first chapter for The Fandom Post, Chris Beveridge gave it a B grade for its artwork, interesting ideas and covering a lot of ground in its setup so it can move forward.
-The end reveal reminded him of the novel Annihilation.
-However, he felt the structure was a little awkward and expressed concern that it would fall into the "usual manga storytelling traps."
-In a review of the second collected volume, Beveridge's colleague Richard Gutierrez said that while the nightmarishly beautiful images and action might be what initially draws in readers, it is the "underlying complex character construction within this sadistic story which forces us to stay."

-Leroy Douresseaux called the first volume one of the best first volumes of a manga tankōbon/graphic novel that he has ever read in a 9/10 review for Comic Book Bin.
+Weekly news magazine Publishers Weekly wrote the first volume was "mysterious" and discussed Kaku's illustrations, comparing them to the likes of manga artist Junji Ito, which in their opinion gave the series an "unsettling" and "gruesome" charm.
+Comic Book Bin's Leroy Douresseaux gave the first volume a score of 9 out of 10, writing that it was "best first volumes of a manga tankōbon graphic novel that [he] had ever read.
 He stated that Kaku enthralls readers with the mysteries of the island while his illustrations are "like taking some of the most shocking art from the legendary EC Comics' horror titles and multiplying it by the power of 10."
 Kiara Halls of Comic Book Resources called the first volume a "great, emotional bloodbath" that provides "bloody, classic shonen action with uncommonly sincere emotional depth."
-She explained that while establishing the relationship between Sagiri and Gabimaru forms the crux of the volume, it's an uncommon one as their bond is "of mutual respect formed by an emotional connection," not of dominance or lust.
-That coupled with "solid, detailed art and supernatural intrigue," had Halls call the series a potential breakout hit.
+She explained that while establishing the relationship between Sagiri and Gabimaru forms the crux of the volume, it's an uncommon one as their bond is "of mutual respect formed by an emotional connection", not of dominance or lust.
+That coupled with "solid, detailed art and supernatural intrigue", had Halls call the series a potential breakout hit.

-Reviewing the first volume for Anime News Network, Rebecca Silverman and Faye Hopper both gave it 3.5 stars out of 5.
-Both critics praised the main characters Sagiri and Gabimaru and their relationship, with Hopper stating the way their struggles mirror and allow each other to empathize and grow despite their opposed roles is executed with "thoughtfulness and real power, and imbues a gritty, gory seinen with heart."
-Silverman felt that despite containing some elements derivative of other works, Hell's Paradise: Jigokuraku manages to make them into "a story worth paying attention to" and is entertaining.
+Reviewing the first volume for Anime News Network, both Rebecca Silverman and Faye Hopper gave it 3.5 stars out of 5.
+They praised Sagiri and Gabimaru's relationship, with Hopper stating the way their struggles mirror and allow each other to empathize and grow despite their opposed roles is executed with "thoughtfulness and real power, and imbues a gritty, gory seinen with heart."
+Silverman felt that despite containing elements derivative of other works, Hell's Paradise: Jigokuraku manages to turn them into "a story worth paying attention to" and is entertaining.
 Hopper wrote that while the violent manga is not for everyone, it has terrific, macabre art, a solid hook, and rich characters, and she admires it for showing how "casual, uncritical brutality hurts the soul, and that revulsion to it is normal and should be accepted."

-In his review of the second volume, Ian Wolf of Anime UK News gave it a 6/10 rating, highlighting the fight sequences and Kaku's artwork as standout features, and noted that the story expands on character backgrounds through flashbacks, further developing the world and escalating the peril for the cast.
+In his review of the second volume, Ian Wolf of Anime UK News gave it a rating of 6/10, highlighting the fight sequences and Kaku's artwork as standout features, and noted that the story expands on character backgrounds through flashbacks, further developing the world and escalating the peril for the cast.
+Crunchyroll's editor Amílcar Trejo Mosquera considered the series to be part of Shōnen Jumps "Dark Trio", alongside Jujutsu Kaisen and Chainsaw Man.